darkhelmet/verboselogging/posts/most-dangerous-programming-errors-5-1.md

 ### Ways around it

-If you’re using a web framework, it probably has this built in.
+If you're using a web framework, it probably has this built in.
 In rails, you just need to add `before_filter :verify_authenticity_token` in `application_controller.rb`.
-If you are doing AJAX stuff, you’ll need some extra magic, but a little Google action can fix that.
+If you are doing AJAX stuff, you'll need some extra magic, but a little Google action can fix that.

 The basic premise is you generate a fresh random token for each full `GET` request (per user), stuff that in generated forms, and when you `POST` back to the server, the token gets sent back and checked.

-It’s not the hardest thing in the world, but I wouldn’t call it trivial either.
+It's not the hardest thing in the world, but I wouldn't call it trivial either.
 If something is provided by your framework, use it.
-If you aren’t using a framework, or it doesn’t have anything built in, go read some more extensive material on the subject to make sure you get the implementation correct.
+If you aren't using a framework, or it doesn't have anything built in, go read some more extensive material on the subject to make sure you get the implementation correct.

 ## [3.
 Buffer Copy without Checking Size of Input [Classic Buffer Overflow]](http://cwe.mitre.org/data/definitions/120.html)

 The buffer overflow is a classic.
 Essentially, when you try to put more data into a block than the block can hold, it *overflows*.
-It’s just like filling up a glass of water; if you put too much in it, it *overflows*.
+It's just like filling up a glass of water; if you put too much in it, it *overflows*.